You are currently browsing the tag archive for the ‘Charlottesville’ tag.

 Accompanying his exhibition of Some Other Places We’ve Missed at The Bridge: Progressive Arts Initiative, artist Mark Strandquist has created eight pages of photos, activist resources and a call to engage.

-Disclaimer: I have a vested interest in promoting this.
-In the newspaper is a brief editorial I wrote on the history of — and imperative of — photographers and artists working in American prisons.
+I have a vested interest in promoting this newspaper.
+For it, I wrote an editorial about the history of — and imperative of — photographers and artists working in American prisons.
 It is reproduced in full below.

 Even if I wasn’t personally involved, I’d still be singing the praises of Mark’s work – I’ve posted about Some Other Places We’ve Missed before and I am including the work in a prison photography show next year.
 When Mark and I chatted about the exhibition of Some Other Places We’ve Missed, we got all giddy about the fact that his show is outside of the official LOOK3 program, and yet he is able to grab some mindshare among the throng of photobodies in Charlottesville this week.